joelparkerhenderson/git-commit-message/README.md

 We use semantic versioning for many of our projects:

-* Add = Increment SemVer MINOR version.
+* Add = Increment SemVer MINOR version when there is a new capability.
-* Drop = Increment SemVer MAJOR version.
+* Drop = Increment SemVer MAJOR version when there is an incompatibility.
-* Fix, Refactor, Reformat, Rephrase, Optimize, etc. = Increment SemVer PATCH version.
+* Fix, Bump, Make, Refactor, Optimize, etc. = Increment SemVer PATCH version.

 ## Specifics